ChronicDiseaseEpi/comorbidity_correlation_public/README.md

 # To recreate the analysis run the scripts in order

-The data folders contains the data needed to simulate the community pseudo IPD (all exported from SAIL):
+The "Data" folders contains the data needed to simulate the community pseudo IPD (all exported from SAIL):

-- "SAIL_aggregate_data.html" - counts of number of individuals with each comorbidity combination
+- "SAIL_aggregate_data.html"         - Counts of number of individuals with each comorbidity combination
-- "SAIL_no_comorbidities_strata.csv" - counts of number of individuals with no comorbidities
+- "SAIL_no_comorbidities_strata.csv" - Counts of number of individuals with no comorbidities
 - "dementia_no_schz_rand_sd.csv"     - Replacement aggregate level data for dementia
 - "community_aggregate_data.rds"     - List of aggregate dataframes

-Simulated community IPD (non and age restricted) from scripts 01 and 14 will save to the "Data" folder

-When running the model scripts non restricted model fits will automatically save to Outputs/model_fits and age restricted model fits will automatically save to Outputs/age_restricted_model_fits

 The community analysis was split into 2 parts:
-- 11  models ran (11 index conditions, 1 per index condition) on an external virtual machine (vm)
+- 11 models ran (1 model per index condition) on an external virtual machine (vm)
-- 5 models ran in SAIL ( 5 index conditions)
+- 5 models ran in SAIL

-The 11 models ran on the vm are the model scripts 02-12 and 15-25.
+The 11 models ran on the vm are the model scripts 02-12 (non age restricted) and 15-25 (age restricted).

 The models ran on SAIL have not been provided.
-We have however provided code to simulate the MCMC draws from the models that were ran on SAIL see scripts 33 and 34.
+However scripts 33 and 34 simulate the MCMC draws from the models that were ran on SAIL.

 Trial analysis was done across 3 locations (See supporting folder):
 - Vivli safe haven